lkfink/lkfink.github.io/pages/teaching.md

 My responsibility as a lecturer and advisor is to train students to think critically about the information they consume and provide them with the skills to produce their own arguments and knowledge.
 I aim to equip students with concrete strategies and to inspire the confidence necessary to accomplish the tasks required of them in academia and beyond.
 In order to do this, I work to create student-centered learning environments that stress the socially-situated nature of knowledge and communication.
 I also aim to make the often-opaque practices of academia and scholarly writing transparent to my students.
 Further, I am explicit about my strategies and motivations.
 I enlist students’ input about what they need from me, how I can meet those needs, whether I am doing so effectively, and whether our communication or working style could be improved.
 This process encourages students to identify their needs and knowledge gaps – skills that will be crucial for them in becoming independent scholars.
 [Click to read more ... ](https://github.com/lkfink/lkfink.github.io/tree/master/assets/Fink_teachingPhilosophy){:target="_blank"}.

 ### <a name="courses"></a>Courses taught
-In Spring 2021 Lauren will be teaching a master's seminar she developed "Musical Time: Psychological and Theoretical Perspectives" in the [Institute für Musikwissenschaft](https://www.uni-frankfurt.de/43265859/muwi?){:target="_blank"}, at the [Goethe Universität](https://www.uni-frankfurt.de/de){:target="_blank"}, Frankfurt.
+In Spring 2021 I will be teaching a master's seminar I developed "Musical Time: Psychological and Theoretical Perspectives" in the [Institute für Musikwissenschaft](https://www.uni-frankfurt.de/43265859/muwi?){:target="_blank"}, at the [Goethe Universität](https://www.uni-frankfurt.de/de){:target="_blank"}, Frankfurt.

-Previously, at the [University of California, Davis](https://www.ucdavis.edu/){:target="_blank"}, Lauren was a teaching assistant for numerous courses. **Courses listed in bold indicate that Lauren was fully responsible for developing the curriculum, teaching, and grading.** Courses are organized according to the department in which they were taught.
+Previously, at the [University of California, Davis](https://www.ucdavis.edu/){:target="_blank"}, I was a teaching assistant for numerous courses. **Courses listed in bold indicate that I was fully responsible for developing the curriculum, teaching, and grading.** Courses are organized according to the department in which they were taught.

 [**Dept. of Neurobiology, Physiology, & Behavior:**](https://npb.ucdavis.edu/){:target="_blank"}
 - **Neurobiology**